Emirate of Trarza: Resistance and occupation: 1905-1934

 With the death of Coppolani, the tide turned in favor of Shaykh Ma al Aynin, who rallied many of the Maures with promises of Moroccan help.
-The French government hesitated for three years while Shaykh Ma al Aynin urged a jihad to drive the French back across the Senegal River.
-In 1908 Colonel Gouraud, who had defeated a resistance movement in the French Sudan (present day Mali), took command of French forces as the government Commissioner of the new Civil Territory of Mauritania (created in 1904).
+The French government hesitated for three years while Shaykh Ma al Aynin urged a Jihad to drive the French back across the Senegal River.
+In 1908 Colonel Gouraud, who had defeated a Tuareg resistance movement in the French Sudan (present day Mali), took command of French forces as the government Commissioner of the new Civil Territory of Mauritania (created in 1904).
 He captured Atar, and received the submission of all the Adrar peoples the following year.

+In 1906 the Moroccan Sultan Moulay Abdelaziz launched a military expedition led by his cousin Moulay Idriss to reaffirm Morocco’s authority over the Sahara.
+The campaign was supported by religious leader Ma al-Aynayn, who mobilized Saharan tribes in the Sultan’s name.
+The Battle of Nimlane marked a symbolic Moroccan victory against the French, highlighting the strong influence of the Cherifian power in the region.
+Despite this success, France eventually regained the upper hand and solidified its control.

-By 1912 the French had put down all resistance in Adrar and southern Mauritania.
+By 1912, the French had put down all resistance in Adrar and southern Mauritania.
 As a result of the conquest of Adrar, the French established their military ability and assured the ascendancy of the French-supported marabouts over the warrior clans within Maure society.

 The fighting took a large toll on the animal herds of the nomadic Maures, who sought to replenish their herds in the traditional manner—by raiding other camps.
 From 1912 to 1934, French security forces repeatedly thwarted such raids.
 The last raid by the particularly effective and far-ranging northern nomads, the Reguibat, occurred in 1934 and covered a distance of 6,000 kilometers.
 They netted 800 head of cattle, 270 camels, and 10 slaves.
 Yet, except for minor raids and occasional attacks, the Maures generally acquiesced to French authority.
 They did attack Port-Etienne (present-day Nouadhibou) in 1924 and 1927.

 With pacification, the French took on administering the vast territory of Mauritania.